Freezer-friendly, fast, and can be appetizers, dinner, and even breakfast, these easy meatball recipes are about to change the way you cook.

 Again, default to the recipe ingredients as that has been tested.
 Most meatball recipes will call for 1 or 2 eggs per pound of meat to help bind the ingredients together.
 Too many eggs in a meatball recipe often indicates there is many breadcrumbs.

-Basic Homemade Meatballs Recipes
+Easy Homemade Meatballs Recipes

 These meatball recipes are so easy, and can be used in a variety of ways.
 They are also super freezer friendly, making it a breeze to whip up dinner or an appetizer in a hurry.